-- a) Effect of a - b) Effect of d and e
+- a) Effect of a The value of a determines the dilation factor in the y-direction - b) Effect of d and eThe values d and e determine the location of the x-intercepts.

 Challenge: Make the Big M sign!

 In order to do this, you will need to use what you learned in the previous explorations, including how to incorporate domain restrictions.
 (Note, to hide the coordinate axes, press MENU-2-5.)
 When you have succeeded in making this shape, record the two function rules you used, including the domain restriction.